 Of course, these numbers will vary greatly depending on the day of the week and the time of the day, so give OddsJam a free trial and see how many you can find with your preferred bookmakers and sports.

-For the United States plan, they cover just 19 bookmakers, yet there are simply fewer books operating in the USA and Canada, so this is still a reasonable number.
+OddsJam covers around 30 sportsbooks in total, with more being added regularly.
+This is fewer sportsbooks than most European betting software, yet there are simply fewer books operating in the USA and Canada, so this is still a reasonable number.

 Here are their supported sportsbooks.